Ismail-987/CW2024/README.md

  the game will save the level checkpoint.
 Upon clicking "CONTINUE" button in HomeScreen in HomeScene, the game will load the level next to the last level that the user saved, continuing the progress.
+* Upon pausing, the save button will save the current level that the user is playing.
+Hence the continue button will direct to the current level of the game.

 6. SCORE TRACKING AND LEVEL DISPLAY
 * The game has the facilities for tracking the score count upon every kill.